MrFlamadak/generative-recommendation/README.md

  - ```pipeline.ipynb```: pipeline for the entire generative recommender system

 ## Prerequisites
+This project is known to work with Python 3.12 and 3.13.

-The dependencies for the project can be acquired by letting an environment run:
+The dependencies for the project can be acquired by letting your environment run:
 ```
 pip install -r requirements.txt
 ```